Jacobo Grinberg: The Sintergy Theory

 Grinberg's sintergy theory states that there is a continuous space of energy, and the common human can perceive only a part of it.
 The result of this process is what everyone understands as "reality."
 This theory tries to answer the question of the creation of the experience.
 The book where it is mentioned, El Cerebro Consciente, was translated into seven languages.

+In popular culture

+In 2020, Netflix launched The Secret of Doctor Grinberg, a documentary about the disappearance of Dr. Grinberg.